vspedr/movile-messaging/README.md

 ### getStatus(id)
 Check the delivery status of a single message.
-`id`: ID of a message, obtained when it is sent.
+* `id`: ID of a message, obtained when it is sent.

 Example:
 ```
 sms.getStatus('8f5af680-973e-11e4-ad43-4ee58e9a13a6');
 ```
-Expected return:
+Expected response body:
 ```
 {
   "id":"8f5af680-973e-11e4-ad43-4ee58e9a13a6",